+All event write ups are due one week after the event.
 For the IFRS/U.S. GAAP project, please attach a signed statement that the work submitted is solely your own and you have neither given nor received assistance.
 Projects without signed statements will not be graded.
-Attach the following signed statement to group projects: The attached work submitted is solely our own and we have neither given nor received assistance.
-Participating members include...
-List all members and their signatures.
-Attach the following signed statement to individual projects: The attached work submitted is solely my own and I have neither given nor received assistance.
+Attach the following signed statement to group projects: Attach the following signed statement to individual projects: The attached work submitted is solely my own and I have neither given nor received assistance.